Being in lockdown with a partner during the coronavirus pandemic may have proved to be quite some test on the strength of your relationship.

 Talking things through – and truly listening

 It can be easy to jump in with a solution or advice when a partner brings a problem.
 But sometimes it’s the talking through that helps find its own solution.
-Strong couples truly listen to each other and respect what their partner is going through.
+Strong couples truly listen to each other and respect what their partner is going through, whether this takes place in couples therapy or independently.
 In lockdown, perhaps more than at any other time, we may be feeling and experiencing things in a way we never have before.
 To be able to discuss feelings without being judged or mocked or dismissed is a fundamental building block of any relationship.
 And strong couples become stronger as a result of hearing each other out.

 Not taking each other for granted